-The law of workers compensation is complicated and ever changing.
-Social Security law is complicated and ever changing.
+The law relating to workers’ compensation is complicated and ever-changing, as is social security law.
 Both have some component of mathematical determination and both have objective and subjective determinations that must be made.
-In order words, certain facts must be present in each (objective), certain limitations and effects must be believed (subjective) and the final award is in large measure a product of a mathematical calculation.
+In other words, certain facts must be present in each (objective), certain limitations and effects must be believed (subjective) and the final award is in large measure a product of a mathematical calculation.

-If your workers compensation attorney anticipates that you are or will receive social security disability, the law allows language in the workers compensation settlement to protect social security benefits.
-If your workers compensation attorney knows about your social security potential they are then in the best possible position to advise you as to how to settle or resolve your on-the-job injury case in a manner that helps you the most.
+If your Florence workers’ compensation attorney anticipates that you are or will receive social security disability, the law allows language in the workers’ compensation settlement to protect social security benefits.
+If your workers’ compensation attorney knows about your social security potential they are then in the best possible position to advise you as to how to settle or resolve your on-the-job injury case in a manner that helps you the most.

-Whether you use McCutcheon and Hamner or another firm, always let your on-the-job injury attorney know if you have filed or anticipate filing for social security benefits.
+Whether you use McCutcheon & Hamner or another firm, always let your on-the-job injury attorney know if you have filed or anticipate filing for social security benefits.